gvcallen/parax/README.md

 #        'y': Array(3.0)}}
 ```
 In the above example, `prx.Apply` operates on the whole PyTree's array-like nodes, while `prx.Derived` is an array-like `prx.AbstractVariable`.

+## Motivation

+Usually, PyTrees are just "dumb" data containers.
+However, it is very convenient (in both machine learning and scientific modeling) to attach some metadata/parameterization alongside a given PyTree node.
+By utilizing the concept of "unwrapping", it is easy to extract metadata or enforce constraints during model preparation or computation.

+Compared to other approaches, the above provides a nice middle ground between purity and rigidity:
+- The "purist" approach is using *shadow PyTrees* i.e. parallel PyTrees that hold the relevant metadata or constraints.
+However, these are tedious to define for any non-trivial, nested model, and also require the entire library to manage the same parallel structures.
+- The "standard" approach is using property and attributes i.e. defining the metadata or parameterization implicitly within the model.
+This provides a straight-forward approach, but tightly couples the metadata/parameterization to the model; results in additional model state and computations; and does not nest well.

 ## Next steps